TylerHaynie/canvas-generics/README.md

 ## About this Project
+This could be an interactive background for a login portal or anything else you can think of.

 I wanted to make an interactive background and this is what I came up with.
-You can stop the main points by hovering over them with your mouse.
-You could expand the hover to animate the showing and hiding of unique content.
+You can move the mouse around to change color of items.
+I'll be expanding on this over time.

+I wrote my first quadtree on this project.
+It turned out pretty well and greatly increased performance!

 ### Setting up the project
 * Open your terminal of choice and navigate to the root of the project folder.